Hair Damage: What To Watch Out For This Summer

 Hair damage: what to watch out for this summer

-Summer is nearly here (and hopefully we’ll have a hot one).
+Summer is here.
 As the days become longer it’s time for lazy after work drinks, trips to the beach, and generally being out and about.
 And we all want to look good for it.
 But summer takes its toll on our locks, causing hair damage that can have long lasting impacts.

 So while you get yourself prepped for the fine weather make sure you know where the hot spots will be when it comes to your hair.
 Try and minimise exposure to these summer hair killers and you’ll avoid that ‘Tom Hanks in Cast Away’ look.